jdonaldson/vaxe/README.md

     endif
     let g:neocomplcache_omni_patterns.haxe = '\v([\]''"]|\w)(\.|\()'

-Once enabled, Neocomplcache will automatically invoke Vihxen omnicompletion when you type a "." after a variable with fields, etc.
+Once enabled, Neocomplcache will automatically invoke vaxe omnicompletion when you type a "." after a variable with fields, etc.

 # Acknowledgements